Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Introduction

 Over the last decade, the safety issue has been addressed under the name of safe learning, and plenty of solutions have been proposed \cite{berkenkamp2017safe,berkenkamp2016safe,schreiter2015safe,akametalu2014reachability,shalev2016safe,ammar2015safe,van2017online,achiam2017constrained,demonst1,wang2017safe}.
-To ensure safety while exploring, an initial knowledge of the agent dynamics, some safe maneuver or their long-term rewards, or a {\it teacher} advising the agent is necessary \cite{Safesurvey,berkenkamp2017safe}.
-To obtain a model of the agent dynamics, human operators may maneuver the agent and record its trajectories \cite{demonstsurvey,demonst1}, or, starting from an initial safe maneuver, the set of safe policies can be expanded by exploring the states \cite{berkenkamp2017safe,berkenkamp2016safe}.
-It is also possible that an agent continues exploring without entering the states with low long-term rewards associated with some safe maneuver (e.g., \cite{geibel2006reinforcement}).
-Due to the inherent uncertainty, the worst case scenario (e.g., possible lowest rewards) is typically taken into account when expanding the set of safe polices \cite{wang2017safe,coraluppi1999risk}.
+To ensure safety while exploring, an initial knowledge of the agent dynamics, initial safe policy or a {\it teacher} advising the agent is necessary \cite{Safesurvey,berkenkamp2017safe}.
+To obtain a model of the agent dynamics, human operators may maneuver the agent and record its trajectories \cite{demonstsurvey,demonst1}.
+It is also possible that an agent continues exploring without entering the states with low long-term {\it risks} (e.g., \cite{geibel2006reinforcement, achiam2017constrained}).
+Due to the inherent uncertainty, the worst case scenario (e.g., possible lowest rewards) is typically taken into account \cite{wang2017safe,coraluppi1999risk} and the set of safe policies can be expanded by exploring the states \cite{berkenkamp2017safe,berkenkamp2016safe}.
 To address the issue of this uncertainty for nonlinear-model estimation tasks, Gaussian process regression \cite{rasmussen2006gaussian} is a strong tool, and many safe learning studies have taken advantage of its property (e.g., \cite{wang2017safe,berkenkamp2017safe,akametalu2014reachability,schreiter2015safe,van2017online}).

-Nevertheless, when the agent dynamics is nonstationary, the assumptions often made in the safe learning literature cannot hold any more.
-In such cases, strictly guaranteeing safety is unrealistic.
-For nonstationary agent dynamics, stable tracking of the agent dynamics for mitigating the negative effect of an unexpected violation of safety is desirable.
+Nevertheless, when the agent dynamics is nonstationary and the long-term rewards vary accordingly, the assumptions often made in the safe learnings literature no longer hold, and violations of safety become inevitable.
+In such cases, we wish to ensure that the agent is at least successfully brought back to the set of safe states and the negative effect of an unexpected violation of safety is mitigated.
 Moreover, the long-term rewards must also be learned in an adaptive manner.
 These are the core motivations of this paper.